ShockleyJE/codesignal/ChatGPT-Generated/level5/avoidObstaces.md

 While impressive, this approach wouldn't work for Codesignal interviews.
 The intro questions are easily searchable but the actual assessment questions are not.
 I believe they use both steganography and copyright to keep question rotations unindexed, and the time limitations are also intense.

-I will continue benchmarking my solutions, my next intention is to have chat GPT benchmark my solutions
+I will continue benchmarking my solutions, my next intention is to have chat GPT benchmark my solutions time & space complexity